 As I began to journal and sketch ideas for addressing the idea of MAGA, I brought out the flag and mounted it on the wall and began to focus on it.
 The response was to make my own flag.
 After thinking of all the ways one would make a flag, it was decided to hand sew it.
-I took the measurements from the old flag and began to cut all of the parts of the flag out of a piece of canvas.
-Once they were all cut to scale, I started sewing from the bottom.
+I took the measurements from the old flag and began to cut all of the parts of it out of a piece of canvas.
+Once they were all cut to scale, I started sewing from the bottom up.
 After sewing the first two stripes together using a lock stitch, I began to pay attention to seam being created on the back side of the flag and liked the look.
 But I was creating a flag and I didn't think it would be appropriate to show the sewn side of the flag because it was too messy even though it looked interesting.

 Just as the flag had its first pieces sewn together, the family was to traveling to Florida to spend Thanksgiving with our daughter and her husband.
-The flag pieces came along and work on it filled down time at the B&B. I also thought my son and daughter would get a kick out of what I was up to.
+The flag pieces came along and work on it filled down time at the B&B we stayed in.
+I also thought my son and daughter would get a kick out of what I was up to.
 The back side of the sewn seams continued to be visually attracting.
 It finally came to me while taking a hike on a swamp trail outside West Palm Beach.
 The attraction to the stitching was its messy appearance and how it was holding the elements of the flag together.
 It occurred that the messy stitching could be the function of the flag.
 Democracy is messy and frantic at times and it should be represented as such on a flag.